intel/he-toolkit/kit/PLUGINS.md

 ### Main python file
 This file has the logic to start the execution of the functionality provided by the plugin, therefore its name must be equal to the value of `start` defined in the TOML file.

-In order to be integrated as an valid element of the intel HE Toolkit, the file must have a function that its name must begin and end with `set_` and `\_subparser`, respectively.
-About its content, it must define the arguments of the command, using [API argparse](https://docs.python.org/3/library/argparse.html#) as shown in the next example
+In order to be integrated as an valid element of the intel HE Toolkit, this file must have a function that its name must begin and end with `set_` and `\_subparser`, respectively.
+About its content, it must define the arguments of the command, using [API argparse](https://docs.python.org/3/library/argparse.html#), as shown in the next example
 ```python
 def set_TBD_subparser(subparsers):